openintegrationhub/openintegrationhub/services/iam/README.md

 * **IAM_OIDC_TTL_IDTOKEN** - value in s. *default*: 1h
 * **IAM_OIDC_TTL_REFRESHTOKEN** - value in s. *default*: 1d
 * **IAM_OIDC_TTL_REGACCESSTOKEN** - value in s. *default*: 1d
 * **KEYSTORE_PATH** - Full path to a keystore.
-If no path is provided, keystore will be auto generated and saved in project root.
-If you wish to preserve the generated keys in a production environment, then you should mount a directory and provide a full path to a json file, where the keys can be read and stored.
-(We are planing to store the keys in the database in the upcomming updates, as the mounted storage does has limitation when running in a cluster on public cloud infrastructure).
+If no path is provided, keystore will be auto generated and saved in project root. ==You should always mount a directory and provide a full path to a json file, where the keys should be read and stored.==

 ---